updated

 “I think it’s appropriate that there are robust arrangements for it and that includes some kind of declaration,” he said, adding that any strengthening or stronger consequences for breaching rules were up to the relevant ministers.

-Meanwhile, senior ministers attempted to deflect scrutiny of Mr Albanese’s relationship with Qantas.
+Senior ministers Bill Shorten and Murray Watt both attempted to deflect scrutiny of Mr Albanese’s relationship with Qantas.

 “I’ve seen the Opposition try to seize on this, and I guess they really want to consider whether they want to make this an issue.
-If you have a look at Peter Dutton’s behaviour, for example, several upgrades from Qantas and other airlines,” Mr Watt told ABC radio.
+If you have a look at Peter Dutton’s behaviour, for example, several upgrades from Qantas and other airlines,” he told ABC radio.

 Comments